-Emergency stop devices must be a back-up to other safeguarding measures and not a substitute for them.
+Emergency stop devices must be a support to other safety measures, not a substitute for them.

-1.2.4.4 Assembly of machinery
+1.2.4.4.
+The Assembly of machinery

 In the case of machinery or parts of machinery designed to work together, the machinery must be designed and constructed in such a way that the stop controls, including the emergency stop devices, can stop not only the machinery itself but also all related equipment, if its continued operation may be dangerous.